 - When do I cancel?

 - And if I want to reapply, how long do I have to wait to re-qualify for the sign-up bonus?

 What is Travel Freely?

-Travel Freely is a web app with three components:
+Travel Freely is a web app and mobile app (both work seamlessly together) with three components:

 Beginner Quick Start – This program takes you from having no travel miles experience to being able to monitor and understand your credit score, organize rewards programs, and use best practices when applying for credit cards.